×

 pod-s1 1/1 Running 0 20s 10.131.2.6 ci-ln-qg1il3k-f76d1-hlmhl-worker-b-df2s4 <none> <none>

 A pod in the project is not created or scheduled if the pod contains different node selectors.
-For example, if you deploy the following pod into the example project, it is not be created:
+For example, if you deploy the following pod into the example project, it is not created:

 Example Pod object with an invalid node selector